-We have written the following questions after conversations with parents / guardians who have gone through or are considering the transformation process.
+We have written the following questions and answers after conversations with parents / guardians who have gone through or are considering the transformation process.

 If you have any additional questions or would like more information please contact Jessica Blomkvist our Community Outreach Officer by email: Jessica@ief.org.uk

 There are currently 65 integrated schools across Northern Ireland; 45 primary schools and 20 post-primary schools.